Daphne Sheldrick: Sheldrick Wildlife Trust

 After 17 years of marriage, David Sheldrick died on 13 June 1977 at the age of 57.
 Following her husband's death, Daphne Sheldrick continued her dedicated conservation efforts.
 Sheldrick and her daughter, Jill, cared for a seeming continuous succession of orphaned elephants and rhinos.
 As a result, the David Sheldrick Memorial Appeal, a project of the African Wildlife Project, metamorphosed into the David Sheldrick Wildlife Trust in 1987; becoming an independent non-profit organisation.
-Embracing the conservation, preservation, and protection of wildlife in Kenya, the Sheldrick Wildlife Trust--renamed in February 2019 to honor Daphne and the whole Sheldrick family--today operates the most successful orphan-elephant rescue and rehabilitation program in the world.
+Embracing the conservation, preservation, and protection of wildlife in Kenya, the Sheldrick Wildlife Trust—renamed in February 2019 to honor Daphne and the whole Sheldrick family—today operates the most successful orphan-elephant rescue and rehabilitation program in the world.
 It works alongside Anti-Poaching Teams, Mobile Veterinary Units, Aerial Surveillance, and a Sky Vet initiative in partnership with the Kenya Wildlife Service.
 Other projects which aim to safeguard the natural environment and enhance community awareness include Saving Habitats and Community Outreach projects.

 Best known for its pioneering Orphans' Project, the Sheldrick Wildlife Trust has successfully rescued over 262 orphaned elephants and reintegrated over 160 back into the wild.

 Honours

 For her work as a conservationist, Sheldrick was awarded an MBE by Queen Elizabeth II in the 1989 Birthday Honours, and separately elevated to UNEP's Global 500 Roll of Honour in 1992, where she was among the first 500 people worldwide to have been accorded this particular honour.
 Sheldrick was also awarded an Honorary Doctorate in Veterinary Medicine and Surgery by Glasgow University in June 2000.
 In December 2001 her work was honoured by the Kenyan Government through the prestigious Moran of the Order of the Burning Spear (MBS) decoration.
 In 2002, the BBC recognised Sheldrick with their Lifetime Achievement Award.
 In the November 2005 issue of the Smithsonian magazine, Daphne Sheldrick was named as one of 35 people worldwide who have made a difference in terms of animal husbandry and wildlife conservation.
-Queen Elizabeth II promoted Daphne Sheldrick a Dame Commander of the Order of the British Empire in the 2006 New Year’s Honours List, "[f]or services to the conservation of wildlife, especially elephants, and to the local community in Kenya", the first damehood to be awarded in Kenya since the country received Independence in 1963.
+Queen Elizabeth II promoted Daphne Sheldrick a Dame Commander of the Order of the British Empire in the 2006 New Year's Honours List, "[f]or services to the conservation of wildlife, especially elephants, and to the local community in Kenya", the first damehood to be awarded in Kenya since the country received Independence in 1963.

 Film and television

-Sheldrick appeared as herself in the 2011 documentary Born to Be Wild.
+Sheldrick appeared in the 2011 documentary Born to Be Wild.

-She also had an appearance talking about an orphan elephant, which she took care of, which aired on PBS on the show "My Wild Affair".
+She also had an appearance talking about an orphan elephant, which she took care of, which aired on PBS on the show My Wild Affair.